wavemaker/docs/learn/how-tos/configure-mtls-in-wmapp.md

 security.general.mtls.keystore.password=
 ```

-If mtls enabled is false then the client authentication is disabled.
-If it is true then it requires the keystore file, file type and keystore password.
+If MTLS enabled is false, the client authentication is disabled.
+If it is true then it requires the keystore file, file type, and the keystore password.

-The truststore or keystore can be uploaded into the src/main/resources directory using the import resource option as shown below.
+The Truststore or Keystore can be uploaded into the `src/main/resources` directory using the import resource option as shown below.

 ![Import-Resource](/learn/assets/import-resource.png)

 :::note
-If the keystore or truststore is in the classpath prefix **classpath:** or if it is in a system file directory prefix **file:** to the file property as shown below
+If the Keystore or Truststore is in the classpath prefix **classpath:** or if it is in a system file directory prefix **file:** to the file property as shown below:

 ```
 security.general.truststore.file=classpath:truststore.jks
 security.general.truststore.fileType=JKS